What is epidemiology?

 What are complications associated with epidemiology?

-In an epidemiological study, it can be difficult to detect small differences in the rates of common diseases with precision.
+In an epidemiological study, it can be difficult to find small differences in the rates of common diseases with precision.
 When a very large number of people may be reliably affected by a common disease, relatively small differences cannot be identified by epidemiological studies.